| About Tapped In®From 1997-2013, Tapped In was the online workplace of an international community of

 as well as university faculty, students, and researchers gathered in Tapped In

+to learn, collaborate, share, and support one another.
 The Tapped In community is now closed, but the scores of publications

 about Tapped In, as well as Tapped In newsletters,